-The migration of the Field Code was a central event in Anglo-American legal history, but no historian has traced the extensive borrowings of the Field text nor recognized the political furor that greeted the code outside New York.
+The migration of the Field Code was a central event in Anglo-American legal history, but no historian has traced the extensive borrowings of the Field text in detail nor recognized the political furor that greeted the code outside New York.
 Every aspect of a civil justice system, from the rules granting access to courts, to lawyers, to remedies (whether damages, injunctions, or seizure of property) was covered by the code, making its New York-specific rules politically contentious both inside and outside the Empire State.
 As the Field Code migrated around the country, commentators in each jurisdiction raised the same complaint: how could legislation borrowed from another state represent the popular will and best interests of this state?

 Understanding the history of the Field Code requires not only attention to its political context but also a detailed examination of the substance of what was borrowed and what was revised in each jurisdiction.
 Exploring these borrowings is a daunting task, however.
-Procedure codes were long, technical documents, and although each jurisdiction copied large swaths of text, each also modified the text along the way, sometimes with a simple Nevada for California, sometimes with more foundational changes to civil remedies.
+Procedure codes were long, technical documents, and although each jurisdiction copied large swaths of text, each also modified the text along the way, sometimes subsituting a simple Nevada for California, sometimes making more foundational changes to civil remedies.
 Although Stewart’s cut-and-paste code found its way into the archives, most draft legislation did not, and few codifiers explained in detail how they produced their texts.
-Traditional close reading or textual criticism of some 98,000 distinct sections of law across 20,000 pages comprising 7.7 million words is simply not a feasible research task for a historian who wishes to track these borrowings.
+Traditional close reading or textual criticism of some 137,000 distinct sections of law across 28,000 pages comprising 12.7 million words is simply not a feasible research task for a historian who wishes to track these borrowings.

-Yet by turning to the digital analysis of texts, we have resolved this difficulty and tracked how states borrowed their codes of civil practice from one another.
-Within the corpus of legislation, algorithmic analysis of texts can reverse engineer and visualize what the archive revealed inin figure 1: which texts were borrowed, which modified, and how extensively.
+By turning to the digital analysis of texts, we have resolved this difficulty and tracked how states borrowed their codes of civil practice from one another.
+Within the corpus of legislation, algorithmic analysis of texts can reverse engineer and visualize what the archive revealed for Nevada: which texts were borrowed, which modified, and how extensively.
 Our method works especially well for legal texts, for reasons we will explain.